+'''

-raw\call (to: address, data: Bytes, max\outsize: int = 0, gas: uint256 = gasLeft, value: uint256 = 0, is\delegate\call: bool = False, is\static\call: bool = False) $\rightarrow$ Bytes[max\outsize] Call to the specified Ethereum address.
+raw_call(to: address, data: Bytes, max_outsize: int = 0, gas: uint256 = gasLeft, value: uint256 = 0, is_delegate_call: bool = False, is_static_call: bool = False, revert_on_failure: bool = True) \rightarrow Bytes[max_outsize]

+'''

+Call to the specified Ethereum address.

 - to: Destination address to call to - data: Data to send to the destination address - max\outsize: Maximum length of the bytes array returned from the call.
 If the returned call data exceeds this length, only this number of bytes is returned. - gas: The amount of gas to attach to the call.
-If not set, all remaining gas is forwarded. - value: The wei value to send to the address (Optional, default 0) - is\delegate\call: If True, the call will be sent as DELEGATECALL (Optional, default False) - is\static\call: If True, the call will be sent as STATICCALL (Optional, default False)
+If not set, all remaining gas is forwarded. - value: The wei value to send to the address (Optional, default 0) - is\delegate\call: If True, the call will be sent as DELEGATECALL (Optional, default False) - is\static\call: If True, the call will be sent as STATICCALL (Optional, default False) - revert\on\failure: If True, the call will revert on a failure, otherwise success will be returned (Optional, default True)

-Returns the data returned by the call as a Bytes list, with max\outsize as the max length.
+Note: Returns the data returned by the call as a Bytes list, with max\outsize as the max length.
+The actual size of the returned data may be less than max\outsize.
+You can use len to obtain the actual size.

-Returns None if max\outsize is omitted or set to 0.
+Returns nothing if max\outsize is omitted or set to 0.